AlessioMonacchia/Multitemporal-analysis-of-RS-data-via-the-ggridges-package/README.md

 Scope: Use ridgeplots to display the variation of important vegetation parameters (vegetation indices) related to phenology on annual and multi-year scales.

-Data: From Copernicus, 1 image for each month of 6 consecutive years representing NDVI, PPI (Plant phenology index seasonal trajectories 2017 - 2023)
+Data: From Copernicus, 1 image for each month of 2 different years (2014 and 2017) representing NDVI

-A) Annual Scale: Draw distributions of VI values for each month of a single year.
-This can be done using data from a single year or data from multiple years summarized with average values per month. (x = VI or mean(VI), y = month)
+A) Annual Scale: Draw distributions of NDVVI values for each month of a single year.

-B) Multi-year Scale: x = VI, y = month, fill = year
+B) Multi-year Scale: x = NDVI, y = month, fill = year

 #### PROPOSAL 2: Analysis on Emilia-Romagna Forest Maps ####